How to Design a Corporate Website

 A corporate website is a necessity for every business.

-Just as you ensure that your brick-and-mortar store or your office looks professional at all times to impress potential customers, your website (which has a far wider reach) should be given the same level of attention.
+Just as you ensure that your brick-and-mortar store or office looks professional to impress potential customers, your website (which has a far wider reach) should be given the same attention.

-As it represents your brand online, you want to make sure that your web design is the best possible.
+As it represents your brand online, you want to ensure that your web design is the best possible.
 This means, among other things, having a clean design that’s easy to navigate and find information visitors are looking for.

-A corporate website has to promote the brand and the company as a whole instead of focusing on just a single product line or services.
+A corporate website has to promote the brand and the company instead of focusing on just a single product line or service.

 What’s the Purpose of a Corporate Website Design?

 Don’t confuse promotional websites with corporate websites because although they may have “promotion” as their common goal, they are different.
 For example, there’s a website for Sprite that promotes a particular drink.

 It is a promotional website but not a corporate website.
 Sprite is a brand under the big Coca-Cola Company umbrella.